-- EMTB 1120 Basic Trauma Course ......
-1 credit Basic Trauma Course is designed to educate emergency medical personnel in how to care for trauma patients with whom they come in contact.
+Basic Trauma Course is designed to educate emergency medical personnel in how to care for trauma patients with whom they come in contact.
 This course follows state and national Standards for Trauma Care.
 (Prerequisite: EMTB 1010 and 1020, or 1050.
 Nursing personnel EMT's and other allied health professionals may qualify for the course.)
-F, S, Su - EMTB 1130 Emergency Vehicle Operations (EVOC) ...
-1 credit This course is designed to develop the knowledge and ability of the emergency vehicle operator through classroom and behind the wheel instruction.
-Emergency medical personnel taking the class will have a working knowledge of the laws pertaining to ambulance operations, special physical forces and unusual situations relating directly to the operator.
+F, S, Su taking the class will have a working knowledge of the laws pertaining to ambulance operations, special physical forces and unusual situations relating directly to the operator.
 The driving portion of the class will utilize the techniques learned during the classroom training.
 F, S, Su